Dardiri Mohammed Osman: Al-Fajr magazine

 Dardiri contributed to the issuance of Al-Fajr Group, which had a prominent role in the creation of the Graduates' General Congress.
 Arafat Muhammad Abdullah was a young Sudanese man with ambitions, far-fetched hopes, big-hearted and deep-rooted thoughts.
 And broad culture.
 He moved abroad from time to time, was selected and studied, then came to his country and met with elite graduates and made friendships that became authentic and deep over time.
 These friends shared his opinion, approach, and style, and at the forefront of these were Muhammad Ahmed Mahjoub, Abdel Halim Muhammad, and Youssef Mustafa Al-Tani.
 Al-Fajr magazine was issued in 1943.
 Dardiri says he contributed modestly to the issuance of Al-Fajr and encouraged the group, and he continued to do so.
 After the death of Arafat.

 Dardiri contributed to the establishment of Voice of Sound (صوت السودان) newspaper in 1939.
 He was a member of the board of directors of Al-Salam Company, which publishes the newspaper.
 Dardiri was the director of the Journalists Department and its presses for a period of five years.
 Dardiri says that the aim of establishing this newspaper was to serve the country and maintain balance in public opinion.
 Throughout the years of colonialism, it was a free platform in which free senior officials roamed and arrived.
 Its policies were purely national.
 This newspaper faced war from the colonialists, and its editors faced pressure, terror, and imprisonment.

 White Flag League

-Dardiri, during his work in eastern Sudan, worked for the White Flag League in Gedaref and Kassala, in cooperation with the Binbashi Muhammad Salih Jibril, the Abdullah Bakr, the Yuzbashi Abdul Daem Muhammad and others of the tribesmen and leaders of the Sufi orders.
+Dardiri, during his work in eastern Sudan, worked for the White Flag League in Gedaref and Kassala, in cooperation with the Binbashi Muhammad Salih Jibril, the Yuzbashi Abdullah Bakr, the Yuzbashi Abdul Daem Muhammad and others of the tribesmen and leaders of the Sufi orders.
 The association has contacted all classes of the people, and Dardiri believed that if the hasty people did not rush, they would hasten the results before the movement matured, and if it were not for the unexpected betrayal that occurred from the only foreign party on which he relied fully and in whom he fully trusted.
 Were it not for all of that, this great movement would have had its danger and impact on hastening Sudan's independence.